santydesignscr/encryption-app/README.md

 - Load Password from encryptedt file

 ## Requirements
-Your server need to met minimal requirements to run Encryption App:
+Your computer need to met minimal requirements to run Encryption App:
 - Python 3.7 or above.

 ## Installation